giacomopj/py-package-template/README.md

       git fetch --all
       git merge template/<branchname> --allow-unrelated-histories

-  Merging the updates inevitably causes a number of conflicts (in README.md, pyproject.toml, etc.) that have to be resolved manually
+  Merging the template updates inevitably causes a number of conflicts (in README.md, pyproject.toml, etc.) that have to be resolved manually one by one

+## 3. Windows Workarounds

+In case of errors during the Docker image build in VS Code, it might be necessary to implement the following workarounds:

+- Manually replacing the environment variables GIT_ACCESS_TOKEN and WORKSPACE_PATH in **/.vscode/tasks.json** with the respective values, which are, respectively, the Git access token and the absolute path to the repository folder with the workspace

+- Converting the EOL formatting of .sh files in **/scripts** from CRLF to LF